 Once students are assigned to their sites and classes, families are given access to an information packet for their assigned site.
 The packet is available on the main summer programs page of your MyCTY account.

-In order to maximize community engagement and to minimize distractions, CTY limits the use of computers, tablets, cell phones, MP3 players, and other technologies.
+In order to maximize community engagement and to minimize distractions, CTY limits the use of computers, tablets, cell phones, and other electronic devices.
 Our sites have very limited computer access for students.
-CTY cannot guarantee access to the Internet.
+CTY cannot guarantee access to the internet.

 7 - 9 a.m.